gaur-abhay/FastAPI-AzureFunctions-Deployment/README.md

 Next, we’ll initialize the Azure Function and set up the HTTP trigger to route requests to our FastAPI app.

-1. Install Azure Functions Core Tools if you haven't already:
+1. Initialize a new Azure Function in your project directory:
     ```bash
-    npm install -g azure-functions-core-tools@4 --unsafe-perm true
+    func init --worker-runtime python
     ```

-2. Initialize a new Azure Function in your project directory:
-    ```bash
-    func init --worker-runtime python --language python
-    ```

 3. Create an HTTP-triggered function:
     ```bash
-    func new --template "HTTP trigger" --name "FastAPIHttpTrigger"
+    func new --name HttpTrigger --template "HTTP trigger" --authlevel "anonymous"
     ```

-4. Modify `FastAPIHttpTrigger/__init__.py` to route requests to your FastAPI app (as shown earlier).
+4. Modify `function_app.py` to route requests to FastAPI app (as given in codebase).

 ---